DownArrows/dab/README.md

 The wiring up of the "layers" and "components" is done by `DownArrowsBot` in `dab.go`;
 this the data structure and methods you want to read if you want to understand the architecture.

-A "layer" is a data structure with a collelction of methods that can be called from any goroutine at any time.
+A "layer" is a data structure with a collection of methods that can be called from any goroutine at any time.
 That means they have to be thread-safe, and if at all possible, be passed by value rather by reference.
 They don't communicate via channels, they are simply passed around to the layer or component that uses them (ie their client).
 For clarity and decoupling, we may define per-client interfaces containing only the methods that are used by each client.